Deep-MI/fsqc/README.md

 con_lh_snr     |   wm/gm contrast signal-to-noise ratio in the left hemisphere con_rh_snr     |   wm/gm contrast signal-to-noise ratio in the right hemisphere

+The program will use an existing OUTPUT_DIR (or try to create it) and write a csv table into that location.
+The csv table will contain the above metrics plus a subject identifier.

-Computing the above features is the core functionality of this toolbox.
-In addition to that, there are two optional modules:
+In addition to the core functionality of the toolbox there are several optional modules that can be run according to need:

+- screenshots module

-One is the automated generation of cross-sections of the brain that are overlaid with the anatomical segmentations (asegs) and the white and pial surfaces.
+This module allows for the automated generation of cross-sections of the brain that are overlaid with the anatomical segmentations (asegs) and the white and pial surfaces.
 These images will be saved to the 'screenshots' subdirectory that will be created within the output directory.
 These images can be used for quickly glimpsing through the processing results.
 Note that no display manager is required for this module, i.e. it can be run on a remote server, for example.

+- shape features

-The other optional module is the computation of shape features, i.e. a brainPrint anylsis.
+The purpose of this optional module is the computation of shape features, i.e. a brainPrint anylsis.
 If this module is run, the output directory will also contain results files of the brainPrint analysis, and the above csv table will contain several additional metrics: for a number of lateralized brain structures (e.g., ventricles, subcortical structures, gray and white matter), the lateral asymmetry will be computed, i.e. distances between numerical shape descriptors, where large values indicate large asymmetries and hence potential issues with the segmentation of these structures.

+- fornix module

+This is a module to assess potential issues with the segementation of the corpus callosum, which may incorrectly include parts of the fornix.
+To assess segmentation quality, a screeshot of the contours of the corpus callosum segmentation overlaid on the norm.mgz will be saved in the 'fornix' subdirectory of the output directory.
+Further, a shapeDNA / brainPrint analysis will be conducted on a surface model of the corpus callosum.
+By comparing the resulting shape descriptors, deviant segmentations may be detected.

+___

+## Known Issues

+The program will analyze recon-all logfiles, and may fail or return erroneous results if the logfile is append by multiple restarts of recon-all runs.
+Ideally, the logfile should therefore consist of just a single, successful recon-all run.

 ___